jun7/wyeb/README.md

 - Suffix. 'wyeb X "" ""' spawns a process using different dirs added the suffix 'X' for all data.
 - [Hacked Hinting.](https://github.com/jun7/wyeb/wiki/img/hackedhint.png) For pages having javascript.
 This screenshot's wyeb uses webkit2gtk version 2.17.4
 - [Window List.](https://github.com/jun7/wyeb/wiki/img/windowlist.jpg) Key **z**
 - No tab.
-But keys J/K/x/X or button actions.
+But keys J/K/x/X or button actions. 'tabbed wyeb plugto' works though.
+Make sure tabbed takes no notice of the reordering of wins.
 - Rocker gesture and middle button gesture.
 We can change it even to call a script. (e.g. mdlbtnleft=spawn sh -c "wyeb // showmsg \`pwd\`")
 Of course it is in the 'set:', so we can set it by uri.
 - Focused history.
 Instead of loaded history.